-Product marketing is a process of moving a product or service from concept to customer.
+Product marketing is the process of moving a product or service from concept to customer.
 On the way, it helps you identify market demand, shape your product accordingly, and communicate its value to the end user.

 By the way, check our video about product management, if this term still sounds a bit vague to you:

 How product management in software development works.

 Both product management and marketing start at the same point: a product vision statement.
 This concept deserves a little more attention.

 In the very beginning, the product marketing manager and product manager create a shared deliverable: a vision statement.
 It conveys the essence and the global aim of a product or a product line and sets the direction for product development and marketing.

 The product vision statement must answer three important questions: